-Humans, being naturally curious, have long sought to determine the causes of droughts, 40 pluvials and floods relating them to the responsible changes in atmospheric circulation and 41 water vapor transports.
+Humans, being naturally curious, have long sought to determine the causes of droughts, pluvials, and floods relating them to the responsible changes in atmospheric circulation and water vapor transports.
 However, ultimately, we need to attempt to anticipate such events in advance so that preparations can be made and the worst impacts avoided.
-This is true both 43 for the case of natural events occurring on the daily to decadal timescale and also for the more 44 slowly evolving effect of hydroclimate change.
-In both cases, prediction or projection depends 45 on the use of numerical climate models.
-Understanding then comes into play as a means of 46 assessing how reliable predictions and projections are, given the fidelity with which the models simulate the important processes.
-For example, drought over southern North America during 48 La Niña events fundamentally depends on moisture divergence anomalies caused by mean 49 flow anomalies (Seager et al. 2005; Seager and Naik 2012) with the latter tightly coupled 50 to changes in the North Pacific storm track (Seager et al. 2010a; Harnik et al. 2010).
-In this case, analysis of the moisture budget during El Niño-Southern Oscillation (ENSO) cycles indicates what key features of atmospheric circulation adjustment to tropical Pacific sea surface temperature (SST) anomalies a model needs to simulate in order to effect a useful prediction.
+This is true both for the case of natural events occurring on the daily to decadal time scale and also for the more slowly evolving effect of hydroclimate change.
+In both cases, prediction or projection depends on the use of numerical climate models.
+Understanding then comes into play as a means of assessing how reliable predictions and projections are, given the fidelity with which the models simulate the important processes.